 Smoking in cars with kids is banned in 11 states, and West Virginia could be next

-West Virginia lawmakers are pushing to make the state the 12th in the nation to ban smoking in cars with children
+West Virginia lawmakers are pushing to make the state the 12th in the nation.

 CHARLESTON, W.Va. -- Smoking in cars with children is banned in 11 states, and lawmakers are pushing to join them in West Virginia, where more adults use cigarettes than anywhere else in the nation, according to the Centers for Disease Control and Prevention.